Deng-17/iot-computing-assignment/README.md

 This project explores the Internet of Things technology, including:
 - Historical evolution and current state
 - Technical architecture and protocols
-- Applications and Biomedical and Mechatronics Engineering
+- Applications in Biomedical and Mechatronics Engineering
 - Advantages, challenges, and ethical considerations
 - Future outlook and emerging trends